avivTurgeman/OOP_Assignment_2/README.md

 - [@Yasmin Isakov](https://github.com/Yasmin0610)

 ## Brief Packages Description
-the packeges describes below are in the `src` folder
+  the packeges described below are in the `src` folder

 - ### Ex2_1:
   expresses the time saving of using a Thread and a ThreadPool.